Your Voice for Justice in Ohio Employment and Civil Rights Matters

 Contact Marshall Forman & Schlein LLC Today to Speak With an Experienced Employment Law Attorney

-Employees covered by the FMLA are guaranteed a certain amount of leave, so if you live near Columbus and were recently denied FMLA benefits, please contact the law firm of Marshall Forman & Schlein LLC to speak to an attorney.
+Employees covered by the FMLA are guaranteed a certain amount of leave, so if you live near Columbus and were recently denied FMLA benefits, please contact our team at 614-762-9727 to speak to an attorney.